ofek/bit/_sources/guide/network.rst.txt

 Balance
 -------

-Every private key has a `balance` property which is initially set to `0`.
+Every private key has a ``balance`` property which is initially set to 0.
 This internal balance will always be in `satoshi`_.

 .. code-block:: python